empriselab/Randomize_Everything/README.md

 2. JSON file to specify subtasks' timeline for the rollout.

 ### Usage
-1. Put the folder under RCareUnity/Assets/RCareCommon
+1. Put the whole project under RCareUnity/Assets/RCareCommon
 2. Edit → Project Settings → Tags and Layers, Add a new Tag named "IKTarget"

 ### Resources Missed: